 Most department performances are held on the Mainstage, Takena Hall.
-The performing arts also make use of The Loft Theatre, a coverted classroom in Takena Hall, for Reader's Theatre, Chamber Theatre and other experimental theatre performances.
+The performing arts also make use of The Loft Theatre, a converted classroom in Takena Hall, for Reader's Theatre, Chamber Theatre and other experimental theatre performances.

-The department offers the Associate of Arts degree in theatre and provides concentrations in music and theatre within the Associate of Arts degree in Humanities.
+The department offers the Associate of Science degree with a major emphasis in theatre and provides concentrations in music and theatre within the Associate of Science degree with a major emphasis in Humanities.
 See "Humanities."

-Associate of Arts in Theatre
+Associate of Science with a major emphasis in Theatre